Quantum Dynamical Signatures of Topological Flow Transitions in Limit Cycle Phases: Transient signatures of flow-topology transitions

 The molecule detects transitions that the Liouvillian spectrum misses.
-In particular, the real Liouvillian gap remains open [Fig.~\ref{fig:4}], even though the steady state shifts from a LC annulus to a bimodal Wigner state (flow-topology transition ($\bar{\alpha}_1^- S_1^-\mapsto\alpha_2^-$).
-For example, although $\bar{\alpha}_1^- S_1^-$ and $\bar{\alpha}_2^- S_1^-$ differ through local changes in the flow, the Liouvillian gap remains unchanged because the restructuring happens among unstable states.
-The associated signatures appear only in the transients and are hard to extract from $\mathcal{L}$, as the key changes unfold at early times (large $|\mathrm{Re}\{\lambda_i\}|$).
-Similarly, the birth of repelling LCs between $\bar{\alpha}_2^- S_1^-$ and $\alpha_2^- S_1^- \bar{S}_2^-$ leaves no traces in the gap, but only indirect traces in decaying modes: a level crossing of $\lambda_1$ and $\lambda_2$ modes in Fig.~\ref{fig:4}, signalling an inversion of the slowest relaxation pathway (see~\cite{supmat} for a calculation of the crossing point).
-Crucially, our invariant shows that the emerging stable FPs do not collide with the existing attractor; rather, they are topologically protected by the appearance of repelling LCs, which act as dynamical barriers in phase space.
-This follows directly from the adjacency structure of the molecule: only adjacent atoms can interact, so sinks can couple only to the saddles bordering them, and LC creation or annihilation is possible only when cycles are nested or next to saddles and therefore adjacent in the invariant.
-Because global reorganizations of the flow are not accompanied by degeneracies in the Liouvillian (or Jacobian) spectrum, they leave the Liouvillian gap unchanged and therefore remain invisible at the spectral level.
+In particular, the real Liouvillian gap remains open [Fig.~\ref{fig:5}], even though, along the full sequence from $\bar{\alpha}_1^- S_1^-$ to $\alpha_2^-$, $\hat{\rho}_0$ evolves from an LC-like annulus to a bimodal Wigner distribution.
+Local changes in the flow, such as $\bar{\alpha}_1^- S_1^-\mapsto\bar{\alpha}_2^- S_1^-$ leave the Liouvillian gap unchanged because they involve only unstable FPs; their signatures appear only at early times (large $|\mathrm{Re}(\lambda_i)|$), and are thus hard to extract from $\mathcal{L}$.
+Likewise, the birth of repelling LCs between $\bar{\alpha}_2^- S_1^-\mapsto\alpha_2^- S_1^- \bar{S}_2^-$ produces only indirect spectral signatures, namely a crossing of the $\lambda_1$ and $\lambda_2$ decaying modes that inverts the slowest relaxation pathway in Fig.~\ref{fig:5} (see Appendix~\ref{sec:spectral_sign} for a calculation of the crossing point).
+Crucially, the molecule reveals that newly stabilized FPs are \textit{topologically protected} by the repelling LCs, acting as dynamical barriers in phase space.
+Only adjacent atoms can interact; in practice, sinks couple only to neighboring saddles, and LCs can be created or annihilated only when they are nested or adjacent to a saddle.
+Because global reorganizations do not induce degeneracies in the Liouvillian (or Jacobian) spectrum, these transitions are not resolved by standard low-lying spectral diagnostics.